By Carol Redford

 On average, there are two to three solar eclipses every year.
-There are different types of solar eclipses – total, annular, partial or hybrid.

 Total Solar Eclipse

 When the Moon appears larger than the Sun, we see a total eclipse, when daylight gives way to deep twilight and the spectacularly beautiful solar corona is revealed.

 Annual Solar Eclipse

 When the Moon appears smaller than the Sun, we see an annular (ring) eclipse, leaving a brilliant “ring of fire” around the Moon’s dark silhouette.

 What is a Hybrid (Annular-Total) Solar Eclipse?